Multics: Novel ideas

 Multics is the first major operating system to be designed as a secure system from the outset.
 Despite this, early versions of Multics were compromised repeatedly.
-This led to further work that makes the system more secure, and prefigured modern security engineering techniques.
+This led to further work that made the system more secure, and prefigured modern security engineering techniques.
 Break-ins became very rare once the second-generation hardware base was adopted; it has hardware support for ring-oriented security, a multilevel refinement of the concept of master mode.
 A US Air Force tiger team project tested Multics security in 1973 under the codeword ZARF.
 On 28 May 1997, the American National Security Agency declassified this use of the codeword ZARF.

 Multics is the first operating system to provide a hierarchical file system, and file names can be of almost arbitrary length and syntax.
 A given file or directory can have multiple names (typically a long and short form), and symbolic links between directories are also supported.
 Multics is the first to use the now-standard concept of per-process stacks in the kernel, with a separate stack for each security ring.
 It is also the first to have a command processor implemented as ordinary user code – an idea later used in the Unix shell.
 It is also one of the first written in a high-level language (Multics PL/I), after the Burroughs MCP system written in ESPOL, an expanded version of ALGOL.

 The deployment of Multics into secure computing environments also spurred the development of innovative supporting applications.
 In 1975, Morrie Gasser of MITRE Corporation developed a pronounceable random word generator to address password requirements of installations such as the Air Force Data Services Center (AFDSC) processing classified information.
 To avoid guessable passwords, the AFDSC decided to assign passwords but concluded the manual assignment required too much administrative overhead.
-Thus, a random word generator was researched and then developed in PL/I. Instead of being based on phonemes, the system employed phonemic segments (second order approximations of English) and other rules to enhance pronounceability and randomness, which was statistically modeled against other approaches.
+Thus, a random word generator was researched and then developed in PL/I. Instead of being based on phonemes or individual letters or clarities, the system employed phonemic segments (second order approximations of English) and other rules to enhance pronounceability and randomness, which was statistically modeled against other approaches.
 A descendant of this generator was added to Multics during Project Guardian.